-Fort Worth beckons visitors to sit back and stay awhile.
+In Fort Worth, you'll want to sit back and stay awhile.
 Here are nine places to lay your head in the Stockyards National Historic District.

-Located near Billy Bob's Texas, the Courtyard by Marriott's Boot Library is apropos considering the number of boots that have been kicked up at its neighbor's famous dancefloor over the last 30+ years.
-A twinkly light-lit outdoor pool and patio will put you in mind of the Texas Hill Country while the interior is a mix of sleek surfaces and western-influenced textiles and accents.
-Enjoy breakfast, bites and dinner options from The Bistro as well as free Wi-FI.
+Located near Billy Bob's Texas, the Courtyard by Marriott's Boot Library is apropos considering the number of boots kicked up at its neighbor's famous dance floor over the last 30+ years.
+The hotel boasts a twinkly outdoor pool and patio, an interior of sleek surfaces and western-influenced textiles and accents and proximity to many Stockyard attractions.

 If you want to be in the center of all the action in the Stockyards, look no further.
 Hyatt Place is located in the middle of East Exchange Avenue and across the street from the Cowtown Coliseum.
 Check out the John Wayne Suite –– complete with a western-themed living area, dining area and the classic Hyatt super-pillowy mattress.
 Enjoy free WI-FI and breakfast as well as pet-friendly rooms.

-This hotel’s known for having the only rooftop bar in the area –– and the view from the top is truly stunning.
-Atico, the restaurant, is open daily and worth a visit even if you're not staying at the hotel.
+This hotel’s known for having the only rooftop bar in the area and the view from the top is truly stunning.
+Atico is open daily and worth a visit even if you're not staying at the hotel.
 Outside the lobby, there’s a small patio with tables and chairs where you can kick back and enjoy the nightlife passing by.
 Enjoy free WI-FI and breakfast as well as an outdoor pool.

-You’ll step back in time when you walk into the opulently decorated lobby at one of the most historic sites in the Fort Worth Stockyards.
+Step back in time when you walk into the opulently decorated lobby at one of the most historic sites in the Fort Worth Stockyards.
 At the corner of Main Street and Exchange Avenue, The Stockyards Hotel is at the epicenter of it all.
-Every guestroom is unique in its décor reflecting the era of the Old West and the early 19th century.
-The building has been welcoming guests since 1907, and in 1982, the hotel was listed on the National Register of Historic Places.
+Every guest room has unique décor reflecting the era of the Old West and the early 19th century.
+The building has welcomed guests since 1907, and in 1982, the hotel was listed on the National Register of Historic Places.
 Hunter Brothers H3 Ranch shares space with the hotel and it’s a great place to settle in with a margarita and a steak.

 Just 10 minutes from the Stockyards, you’ll find this beautiful historic home nestled in a veritable urban forest.
 Four lavishly decorated, beautiful rooms await, including the Magnolia Suite which has its own little outdoor living area.
 The rooms here book up fast so planning ahead is a must.